GIST-DCASL/Clustering-Algorithm/README.md

 ## Definition of the Cluster
 > Ma, Jeong-Min, et al. "Clusters in multi-leader directed consensus networks."
 2020 20th International Conference on Control, Automation and Systems (ICCAS).
 IEEE, 2020.

-By the conensus protocol, the agents reaches steady-state.
+By the conensus protocol, the agents reach steady-state.
 If steady-states of every agent are same, the system reaches a consensus.

-However, at the multi-leader directed network, the system cannot reach a consensus.
+However, at the multi-leader directed consensus network, the system cannot reach a consensus.

-So, at the above paper, *Cluster* is defined in multi-leader directed network.
+At the above paper, *Cluster* is defined in this multi-leader directed consensus network.

 The paper guarantees that the steady-state value of all nodes in same cluster converges to common value whatever intial values and weights are.